nils-werner/mobile_phone_backend/README.txt

 [INSTALLATION]

-1. Upload the 'mobile_phone' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'mobile_phone_backend' folder in this archive to your Symphony 'extensions' folder.

 2. Enable it by selecting the "Mobile Phone CSS" entry, choose Enable from the with-selected menu, then click Apply.